moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

    3. Work Exception (WE)
       * A Work Exception is used by a PM when seeking approval for a project to exceed the hours/budget originally allotted.
 Use the Work Exception issue template to gain approvals from PS leadership.
 It can be used independently or including a CO.
-      * Ensuring we include labels as a PM is crucial, as this is how we will better track and and improve our transition process from Sales to PS.
+      * Ensuring we include labels as a PM is crucial, as this is how we will better track and improve our transition process from Sales to PS.

       [Work Exception Report](https://gitlab.com/groups/gitlab-com/customer-success/professional-services-group/-/issues/?sort=updated_desc&state=opened&or%5Blabel_name%5D%5B%5D=WE-product&or%5Blabel_name%5D%5B%5D=WE-ps&or%5Blabel_name%5D%5B%5D=WE-scoping&or%5Blabel_name%5D%5B%5D=WE-time&first_page_size=20) - callouts for reasonings behind additional PS effort without a CO request.
 This  includes Product challenges, scoping definition misalignment, insufficient PS hours, or other PS related items.